RonFalafel/RSI/README.md

 2. Yeelight bulb discovery that shows all bulbs in your LAN in the GUI.
 3. Prettier GUI.
 4. Bug fixes XD

+### Advanced Configuration

+In the config.ini file you can find some advanced configurations that have not been added to the UI yet.
+The 2 advanced options that can elevate the sync experience are:

+1. Refresh Rate - (0 to 1000) This is the time in milliseconds that will be waited between screenshots.
+I reccomend 0 for UDP modes such as Yeelight and WLED and around 150 for Webhook modes  such as Home Assistant.
+2. Color Precision - (0 to 100) This is the sampling rate of the pixel colors from your screen.
+0 = Sample all pixels.
+100 = Sample every 541 pixles.

 ### Home Assistant Webhooks